tttardigrado/tttardigrado.github.io/content/posts/hsfuck.md

 I `love` brainfuck.
 Most of my friends probably hate it because, sometimes, I talk wayyyyyy too much about it... but I love brainfuck.

 It's an exercise on simplicity, design, and, honestly, quite fun.
-Since I learned about brainfuck, I've implemented interpreters in several languages, written small programs, and designed [languages inspired by it](https://tttardigrado.github.io/posts/mixtape/), but there was something that I had not yet crossed out of my to-do list: a brainfuck compiler.
+Since I learned about it, I've implemented interpreters in several languages, written small programs, and designed [languages inspired by it](https://tttardigrado.github.io/posts/mixtape/), but there was something that I had not yet crossed out of my to-do list: a brainfuck compiler.

 That changes today, and I'm building it using Haskell (because I can and I need to practice Haskell for my functional programming course next semester)